johanclasson/Wcf.Extensions.OpenIdConnect/README.md

 ## TL;DR

-Copy your favorite way of configurating the client and service from one of the provided [samples](./samples/).
+See how configuration can be performed in one of the provided [samples](./samples/).

 ## Client